ashcrow/tbd/doc/components.rst

 Container Manager
 ~~~~~~~~~~~~~~~~~
-OpenShift or Kubernetes can used as the container manager. commissaire utilizes
+OpenShift or Kubernetes can be used as the container manager. commissaire utilizes
 Kubernetes api to ensure that new host nodes register properly.
 From this point
 forward Kubernetes is able to use the host node to schedule pods, etc...